dart-lang/pana/README.md

 > pub global activate pana
 ```

+NOTE: You may need to restart your IDE for pana commands to be recognized.

 ### Usage

 You can specify either a package (+ version) or a local directory to analyze: